nliulab/HRnV/README.md

 > 3) Vest A, Da Poian G, Li Q, Liu C, Nemati S, Shah A, Clifford GD.
 An Open Source Benchmarked Toolbox for Cardiovascular Waveform and Interval Analysis.
 Physiological Measurement 39, no. 10 (2018): 105004.
 DOI:10.5281/zenodo.1243111; 2018.

 ## Introduction
-In 2018, we proposed a novel representation of beat-to-beat variation in electrocardiogram (ECG), named as heart rate n-variability (HRnV), as an alternative to conventional heart rate variability (HRV).
+We proposed a novel representation of beat-to-beat variation in electrocardiogram (ECG), named as heart rate n-variability (HRnV), as an alternative to conventional heart rate variability (HRV).
 The derivation of HRnV parameters are based on multiple RR interval sequences, with or without overlap.
 We are able to create many sets of HRnV parameters which are promising at generating supplementary information from limited data source.
 We believe that HRnV is an important addition to traditional HRV, and will contribute to extending the landscape of current studies on HRV.

 ## HRnV Applications
 **Acute Coronary Syndrome**